react-native-webrtc/react-native-webrtc/README.md

 Use [react-native-incall-manager](https://github.com/zxcpoiu/react-native-incall-manager) to keep screen on, mute microphone, etc.

+### react-native-callkeep

+Use [react-native-callkeep](https://github.com/wazo-pbx/react-native-callkeep) to use callkit on iOS or connection service on Android to have native dialer with your webrtc application.

 ## Sponsorship
 This repository doesn't have a plan to get sponsorship.(This can be discussed afterwards by collaborators).
 If you would like to pay bounty to fix some bugs or get some features, be free to open a issue that adds `[BOUNTY]` category in title.
 Add other bounty website link like [this](https://www.bountysource.com) will be better.